ku1ik/racksh/README.markdown

 **racksh** (Rack::Shell) is a console for Rack based ruby web applications.

-It's like Rails' _script/console_ or Merb's _merb -i_, but for any app built on Rack.
+It's like _script/console_ in Rails or _merb -i_ in Merb, but for any app built on Rack.
 You can use it to load application environment for Rails, Merb, Sinatra, Camping, Ramaze or your own framework provided there is _config.ru_ file in app's root directory.